pmosmd

 Schedule, prep for meetings, generate agenda docs from calendar context |

-New to MCP?
-Start with the official Anthropic MCP documentation — includes setup guides, server examples, and integration patterns.
+New to MCP? → Anthropic's MCP docs — setup guides, server examples, integration patterns.

 | title | type | why it's here | by |